When you move to Mexico, it is important to get a handle on healthcare.

 There is nothing you need to do.
 As long as you are employed, you are part of the program.
 A portion of your salary is automatically deducted for IMSS coverage.

 However, you can’t enroll if you have any pre-existing health conditions.
-There is also a lengthy waiting period of one year for most surgeries.
+There is also a long waiting period of one year for most surgeries.
 However, almost everything else is covered by IMSS.

 It is worth noting that individuals who are enrolled in IMSS through an employer get priority treatment over those who enroll voluntarily by paying a monthly fee.